 Types of Automated Terminals

 The nature and level of container terminal automation can be confusing, as the term “automated terminal” can refer to several different aspects.
-Three main levels of terminal automation can be considered:
+The definition relies on operational automation, implying the physical systems in place for container handling within the terminal facility.
+From that perspective, three main levels of terminal automation can be considered:

 • A. Semi-Automated Terminal.
 A facility where vertical movements (stacking) have been automated using Automated Stacking Cranes (1).
 Therefore, only one form of automation has been implemented to improve yard operations.